 I feel like Macron has been in charge forever.

-It feels like it feels like 15 years.
+It feels like, it feels like 15 years.

-I mean, it couldn't possibly be right, but it feels like it.
+I mean, it couldn't possibly be, right?

-He's been blown up boats.
+He's been blowing up boats.

 He's blown out of the water.